-In 2014, Governor Brown signed into law the Sustainable Groundwater Management Act, also known as SGMA.
-The Act took effect in 2015.
-It requires for the first time in state history that groundwater resources be sustainably managed by local agencies through the formation of Groundwater Sustainability Agencies (GSAs) in basin that are deemed high-priority or medium-priority by the Department of Water Resources.
-In such basins, GSAs are required to develop and implement Groundwater Sustainability Plans.
-These plans must quantify basin characteristics and supplies, and must establish management actions and projects to achieve basin sustainability within 20 years of implementation.
-SGMA imposes many new monitoring and reporting requirements, and other procedural and substantive mandates related to groundwater management.
+In such basins, GSAs are required to develop and implement Groundwater Sustainability Plans (GSPs).
+These plans must quantify basin characteristics and supplies and must establish management actions and projects to achieve basin sustainability within 20 years of implementation.
+The SGMA imposes many new monitoring and reporting requirements, and other procedural and substantive mandates related to groundwater management.